Austria victim theory: School syllabus

 One of the methods to consolidate the ideology became the Austrian school syllabus, where the "victim" myth was closely interwoven with the myth about a special, non-German identity of Austrians.
 The highest goal of the Austrian school system became a patriotic education in a spirit of national union that required forgetting the immediate past and forgiving the past sins of all compatriots.

 Textbooks presented the Anschluss as an act of German aggression against innocent "victims" and methodically shifted blame to other countries, who gave Austria up during the hard times.
 The first textbooks blamed the western countries for appeasement of Hitler.
 In the 1960s the USSR temporarily became the main villain whom Austrians fought against in a just war.
 Until the 1970s the existence of Austrian support for the Anschluss as well as Austrian Nazism was denied: according to the textbooks Austrian society was a solid mass, of which every member equally was a "victim" of foreign forces.
 Authors of a 1955 school reading book ignored the concept of Anschluss ('union'): Austria was literally presented as a victim of German military aggression, just like Poland or France.
 Books of the 1950s and 1960s mentioned the Holocaust rarely and in a reduced form of a minor episode.
-The topic of a traditional Austrian anti-Semitism and its role in the events of 1938–1945 were never discussed; from the authors' point of view the persecution of Jews had been an exclusive consequence of Hitler's personal animosity.
-In the 1960s a typical cliché of Austrian school programmes was an indispensable comparison of the Holocaust and Hiroshima or sometimes Katyn massacre.
+The topic of a traditional Austrian antisemitism and its role in the events of 1938–1945 were never discussed; from the authors' point of view the persecution of Jews had been an exclusive consequence of Hitler's personal animosity.
+In the 1960s a typical cliché of Austrian school curricula was the comparison of the Holocaust and Hiroshima or sometimes the Katyn massacre.
 But the description of the catastrophes in Hiroshima and Nagasaki were more prominent than the description of the events inside Austria itself.
-School impressed the idea that the Allies were not any better than Axis powers, and Nazi crimes were not anything extreme.
+School impressed the idea that the Allies had not been any better than Axis powers, and Nazi crimes were not anything extreme.